SlimeVR/SlimeVR-Docs-Site/src/smol/smol-slime-alternative-parts-guide.md

 ### Sensor Modules

 #### IMU Modules
-Some of the supported sensor modules are described on the [IMU Comparison page](../diy/imu-comparison.md).
-Note that most common sensor modules are not supported.
+Some supported sensors are described on the IMU Comparison page.
+Note that most common modules are not supported.

 #### IMU + Magnetometer Modules
-Meia, a member of the [SlimeVR Discord](#discord), produces and sells sensor modules with an onboard magnetometer.
-They are compatible with common sensor modules, and the form factor is suitable for stacked builds.
+Meia, a member of the [SlimeVR Discord](#discord), produces and sells IMU's with an onboard magnetometer.
+These have form factor suitable for stacked builds.

 <table>
     <tr>